philstenning/Copy-To-Pi/readme.md

 If you use Visual Studio Code, autosave is enabled by default and updates after you finish typing.

 The 'src' folder is used by convention, and is the working folder for your code.
-As long as your run the command > gulp from this folder, your editor can open and edit any file without the knowledge of this folder.
+As long as your run the command > gulp from this root folder, your editor can open and edit any file in the src folder without the knowledge of this folder.

+It does not delete files on the remote pi only copies and overwrites them at the moment.

 This has been tested on windows using powershell